Skip to content

 2. Walk systematically - one room, vehicle, or store at a time, recording as you go rather than from memory afterwards.

-4. Reconcile - compare the count to existing records and investigate every difference instead of silently editing it away.
+5. Reconcile - compare the count to existing records and investigate every difference instead of silently editing it away.
+Where you can, have someone other than the day-to-day custodian verify the items, so nobody is signing off their own assets.

-A hire company counting event equipment or a school counting musical instruments follows the same five steps; only the rooms differ.
+A hire company counting event equipment or a school counting musical instruments follows the same steps; only the rooms differ.
+For a printable starting point, the IT asset inventory checklist walks through the same method field by field.

 What the count usually turns up